george-sid/weather-app/README.md

 The scheduled task is set to run daily at 06:00.
 To execute it immediately, you can use the command

     php artisan schedule:run

+On the homepage, enter a city (e.g., Thessaloniki) to view weather data displayed in tables, including details like temperature, precipitation, and time-based forecasts